Augmented Reality Development

 Architecture

 We think in layers: sensing and scene understanding, spatial representation, rendering and runtime, interaction, and application logic.
-That keeps the system honest about where the hard part really lives and makes it easier to choose between native and web delivery surfaces.
+That keeps the system honest about where the hard part really lives and makes it easier to choose between native and browser delivery surfaces.

 Implementation